SwDA-Team-15/project/report_architecture.md

 ## Diagram

-This diagram follows the **C4 Model Level 1 (System Context)** approach.
+The diagram follows the **C4 Model Level 1 (System Context)** approach.
 It shows the Express.js application as a single black box and maps out *who* talks to it, *what* it does, and *what* it depends on without exposing any internal implementation details.

 ![Express.js System Context Diagram](./img/context-diagram.png)